“References available upon request.”

 At Enhancv, we strive to give you job search advice that gets results.
 We want your resume to cut through the noise and land you interviews.

 Awesome!
 We’ll guide you through the perils of references on a resume.

-- How to include a reference list;
+- How to ask for a reference

 If you’re wondering how to go about listing references on your resume, we got you covered.